hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    hailomz eval --help

-* Currently MZ evaluation can be done only on Hailo-8 and Hailo-10H.
+* Currently MZ evaluation can be done only on Hailo-8.

 Visualization
 -------------